rajatmishra11/2000320120133/README.md

     but generally will contain an object, manage the state. reducer - takes current state and action and returns new state. newState= reducer(currentState, action)
-e.
-The useReducer Hook returns the current stateand a dispatch method.
+5. The useReducer Hook returns the current stateand a dispatch method.

 __________________________________________________________________________
 custom Hooks-